quantsingularity/Nexora/.github/readme/README.md

 ### Job: Build and Deploy

-The `build-and-deploy` job is dependent on the successful completion of both the `backend-test` and `frontend-test` jobs.
+The `build-and-deploy` job is dependent on the successful completion of both the `code-test` and `frontend-test` jobs.
 This job is conditionally executed only when:

 1. The trigger event is a push (not a pull request)
 2. The target branch is either `main` or `master`